sole/perriscript/README.md

 ### Language

 Check out `LANGUAGE.md` for some documentation.
-Otherwise, look at the example files in this repo.
+Otherwise, look at the ejemplos files in this repo.

 ### Log

+* **2013-12-29** 0.0.2 Even more Spanglish and less spell-checking!
+Many guaucias to [Jason Denizac](https://github.com/jden).
 * **2013-12-28** 0.0.1 Celebrating *El día de los Santos Inocentes*.